Deep841/CodeAlpha_Machine_Learning/README.md

 # CodeAlpha_Machine_Learning.
-Welcome to the repository for the machine learning internship tasks completed by Deep as part of the Code Alpha internship program.
+Welcome to the repository for the machine learning internship tasks completed by Deep as part of the Code Alpha internship program.<br>
 This repository contains the code and documentation for three distinct tasks:

-1.Credit Score Prediction: The second task focused on predicting credit scores using machine learning techniques.
+1.Credit Score Prediction: The second task focused on predicting credit scores using machine learning techniques.<br>
-The code for this task is organized in the credit_score_prediction directory.
+The code for this task is organized in the credit_score_prediction directory.<br>
 Key files include:<br>
   *credit_score_prediction.ipynb: Jupyter Notebook containing the code for data preprocessing, model development, and performance evaluation.<br>
   *credit_score_prediction_test.ipynb: Jupyter Notebook containing the code for testing the model prepared on a sample dataset.<br>